AgoraIO-Community/astro-backend/docs/TOKENS.md

 * "Access-Control-Allow-Origin": "*" allows all domains to access the server, which is helpful for APIs or during development.
 * "Access-Control-Allow-Methods": "GET, OPTIONS" specifies that only GET and OPTIONS methods are permitted, controlling how other sites can interact with the server.

-These headers will allow our API to work well in production and development, but for production you should limit only the origins that should be allowed.
+These headers will allow our API to work well in production and development by allowing all domains.
+For production, you should limit only the origins that should be allowed.

 ## Input Checks
-To generate the token, we need a few input parameters that we retrieve from the route.
-We need to check that `channel` and `uid` are not empty.
+The token generation function requires the `channel`, `role`, and `uid`.
+These are used to ensure that the token includes correct authentication and privileges.
+To ensure we pass accurate data, check that `channel` and `uid` are not empty.
 If they are, return a Bad Request Error.

 The role determines what type of access the user requesting a token should have.
 There are two possible roles:
 * publisher - Can publish (or send) their data to the channel.
 They can also receive data from the channel.
 * subscriber - Can only receive data and cannot publish data.

 Those are the only two valid inputs.
-If one of those inputs is in the URL, we can assign the `role` variable to a number predefined within the `agora-token` package.
+If one of those inputs is in the URL, we can assign the `role` variable to an enum predefined within the `agora-token` package.
 If the request does not include one of these options, we send back a Bad Request Error.

 ```ts
 //check for valid channel